 If you’re planning to stay near Lisbon, then this is another great day trip to add to your itinerary.
 Those interested in Medieval history will love the chance to immerse themselves in it here.
 From the moment you enter the city walls, you’ll see stunning white-washed houses and cobblestone streets to explore.

-If you plan your trip right, you might get to see such wonderful events as their annual Chocolate Festival, the Medieval Festival, or the Christmas Village in this gorgeous town gifted to Queen Isabel by King Dinis I.
+If you plan your trip right, you might get to see wonderful events such as the annual Chocolate Festival, the Medieval Festival, or the Christmas Village in this gorgeous town, which King Dinis I gifted to Queen Isabel.

 18. Lagos

-If you want to see a town with a little something for everyone, then look no further than Lagos.
-This bustling city is a great place to learn some history, take some time to relax, or do a little bit of both.
+If you want to see a town with something for everyone, look no further than Lagos.
+This bustling city in southern Portugal is a great place to learn some history, relax, or do a little bit of both.

 There are several stunning beaches to enjoy here as well as delicious restaurants to eat at in the historic city center.
 And the best part is that almost everything can be reached either on foot or by public transportation.
+Don’t miss the sunset from Ponta Da Piedade; it is one you will never forget.
 Read more: Best Things to do in Lagos

 19. Aveiro